At Renison University College, you can take the leap and build connections to a worldwide community of Japanese language and culture enthusiasts!

 Whether you are building on a newly sparked interest or want to develop a deeper understanding of Japanese culture and tradition, Renison's credit-free Japanese language and culture courses are the perfect place to start.

-PLEASE NOTE: Spring 2021 COURSES WILL BE HELD ONLINE.
+PLEASE NOTE: FALL 2022 JAPANESE LANGUAGE COURSES WILL BE HELD IN-PERSON; CALLIGRAPHY WILL BE HELD ONLINE.

 |Current course offerings||Tuition fees and cancellation policy|